sqlxpert/lights-off-aws/README.md

   databases with `cron`-style stop/start schedules!
 Lights Out is ideal for development and test systems, which are idle at night and on weekends.

-* You can also tag EC2 instances, EBS volumes, and RDS databases to schedule backups.
+* Tag EC2 instances, EBS volumes, and RDS databases to schedule backups.

-* If you tag your own custom CloudFormation stacks, Lights Off can even delete/recreate their expensive resources on schedule!
+* Tag your own custom CloudFormation stacks, and Lights Off can even delete/recreate the expensive parts of it on schedule!

 Jump to:
 [Installation](#quick-start) &bull;